Precise Determination of Pair Interactions from Pair Statistics of Many-Body Systems In and Out of Equilibrium: Introduction

-To improve on previous methods and address the aforementioned new challenges, we have devised a novel optimization algorithm that is informed by statistical-mechanical theory to find effective one- and two-body potentials yielding positive-$T$ equilibrium states that correspond to pair statistics of general translationally invariant disordered many-body systems in and out of equilibrium with unprecedented accuracy.
-Our methodology departs from previous techniques is several significant ways.
+To improve on previous methods and address the aforementioned new challenges, we have devised a novel optimization algorithm that is informed by statistical-mechanical theory to find effective one- and two-body potentials yielding positive-$T$ equilibrium states that correspond to pair statistics of general translationally invariant (statistically homogeneous) disordered many-body systems in and out of equilibrium with unprecedented accuracy \cite{Note9}.
+Our methodology departs from previous techniques in several significant ways.
 First, we pose the task as an optimization problem to minimize an objective function that incorporates both the target pair correlation function $g_{2,T}({\bf r})$ and structure factor $S_{T}({\bf k})$ that would correspond to one-body and two-body (pair) potential.
 Second, unlike previous procedures, our methodology uses a parameterized family of {\it pointwise basis functions} for the potential function $v({\bf r};{\bf a})$, where $\bf a$ represents a supervector of parameters (Sec. \ref{meth}) whose initial form is informed by the small- and large-distance behaviors of the targeted $g_{2,T}({\bf r})$ and $S_{T}({\bf k})$, as dictated by statistical-mechanical theory.
 Pointwise potential functions are superior to previously employed binned potentials, since they do not suffer from the accumulation of random errors during a simulation, resulting in more accurate pair interactions.
+Binned potentials that contain random noise can lead to unrealistic forces in molecular dynamics and result in incorrect supercooled or quenched structures.
 Third, a nonlinear optimization technique is utilized to minimize the objective function so that the very-small, intermediate-, and large-distance correlations are very accurately captured.
 The reader is referred to Sec. \ref{meth} for algorithmic details of our inverse methodology.